 Our state is full of natural wonders, many that are visible in the world right in front of us so it’s easy to be focused on what’s above ground.
 But it turns out that there’s actually nature equally as beautiful below ground and it’s worth exploring.
-Here are 5 of the coolest caves you can visit in Washington this summer.
+Here are 5 of the coolest caves you can visit in Washington before summer is over.

 Ape Cave